hipay/hipay-docs/hipay-enterprise-sdk-ios/05-Configuration.md

 ![App URL schemes - Step 8](images/apple_pay_capabilities.png)

+#### PayPlaza Datecs library

+If you enable the **Datecs option**, you need to add the subspec Datecs-Library.
+--> pod install blabla

+Picture with Datecs.com.library in PList info

+Debug Information Format DWARF

+POSManager accessible ?

+[[HPFPOSManager sharedManager] connect];

+--> dev one

+In the case of an advanced integration, you must use the [Tokenizing an encrypted Apple Pay token](#usage-making-payments-core-wrapper-advanced-integration-tokenizing-an-encrypted-apple-pay-token) page.

+If you enable the **Apple Pay option**, you need to **turn on Apple Pay in the Capabilities section of your project** and add your **Merchant ID** to make it work.

 Once your app goes live, you need to set the environment to `HPFEnvironmentProd`.

 ## Step 3 — Handle callback redirection